ascii-boxes/boxes/pages/v2.2.0/config-syntax.md

 ---
 title: Docs - Config File Syntax
-permalink: /config-syntax.html
+permalink: /v2.2.0/config-syntax.html
-redirect_from:
-  - /docs/config-syntax.html
-  - /docs/config-syntax.shtml
 longContent: true
+bxVersion: v2.2.0
 created_at: 1999-04-06
 last_modified_at: 2022-09-22 21:48:00 +0200
 ---

 # Config File Syntax

-{% assign thisVersion = site.currentVersion | prepend: 'v' -%}
-{%- include version-select.html currentVersion=thisVersion contentPiece="config-syntax" %}
+{% include version-select.html currentVersion=page.bxVersion contentPiece="config-syntax" %}

 The *boxes* config file is a succession of box design definitions.
 Everything following a pound sign (`#`) is considered a **comment** (unless, of course, the pound sign is part of a